 If you’re wondering what Mahara or an ePortfolio is, why you might want one and what it can do for you, then read on.
 You’re about to find out.

-At the simplest level, Mahara is two things: an ePortfolio and a social networking system combined.
+At the most basic level, Mahara is two things: an ePortfolio and a social networking system combined.
 An ePortfolio is a system in which students can record ‚evidence of lifelong learning‘ – such as essays, artwork or other such things they produce that can be stored digitally.
 Such things are known as artefacts in Mahara.
 Social networking systems give a way for people to interact with their friends and create their own online communities.

 But Mahara is much more than just a place to store files.
 Mahara also includes blogging, a résumé builder, and web services to integrate with other platforms.